-This feature provides added data protection from hard drive failure by automatically backing up the PC hard drive contents to a server tape drive when an impending failure is detected.
+This feature provides added data protection from hard drive failure by automatically backing up the PC hard drive contents to a local or server tape drive when an impending failure is detected.

-NOTE: Proactive tape backup is only available in a Windows 95 operating environment.
+NOTE: Proactive tape backup is available only in a Microsoft Windows 95 or Windows NT operating environment.